The Package (1989 film): Plot

-When the same undercover team kills Butler and attacks Eileen, Johnny rescues her and escapes the base with the help of his army buddy, Pvt.
-Marsh.
+When the same undercover team kills Butler and attacks Eileen, Johnny rescues her and escapes the base with the help of his Army buddy, Sgt.
+Marth.
 The Gallaghers investigate the conspiracy on their own, starting with trying to find the real Walter Henke in Chicago, where the next phase of the planned peace talks will take place.
 Johnny approaches his military friend, Chicago Police Detective Milan Delich, who allows the Gallaghers to take shelter at his house.
 At a diner, the same undercover team attempts to kill Delich, leaving him wounded in the ensuing shootout and the team is killed with Gallagher's contact.
 As Delich is taken away by ambulance, conspirators dressed as cops capture Johnny, who is then held in the basement of the safe house where Boyette is staying.

 After Boyette leaves for his assignment, Gallagher escapes and speeds toward downtown Chicago, using Boyette's surveillance photos from the basement as a guide to the planned assassination site.
 Meanwhile, the real Walter Henke is lured into an office building overlooking the site and killed by Boyette, the intention being to frame Henke for the assassination and make it look like he was killed later.
 Delich also kills one of Boyette's colleagues, Karl Richards, realizing of his collaboration to the scheme.

 Following a hotel luncheon, the Soviet Press Secretary, one of the conspirators, convinces the General Secretary to make an unplanned stop just outside the hotel's garage for a photo op with émigré Russian families.
 Before the US Secret Service can secure the site, Boyette takes aim at the General Secretary with a sniper rifle, but Gallagher bursts into the room and shoots Boyette dead.

 Outside the room where he found Boyette, Gallagher confronts Whitacre and accuses him of trying to start a war for no reason.
 Angrily, Whitacre says that nuclear weapons are the only thing preventing war, and he and his Soviet counterparts are just smart enough to realize that mutual disarmament would be disastrous for both countries.
 Gallagher promises to expose the conspiracy and storms off, ignoring Whitacre's threats.
 On the street, Gallagher reunites with Eileen and hugs her gratefully.